Coherence length: Formulas

 where $\, I \,$ is the fringe intensity.

 In long-distance transmission systems, the coherence length may be reduced by propagation factors such as dispersion, scattering, and diffraction.

 Lasers

 Multimode helium–neon lasers have a typical coherence length on the order of centimeters, while the coherence length of longitudinally single-mode lasers can exceed 1 km.
-Semiconductor lasers can reach some 100 m, but small, inexpensive semiconductor lasers have shorter lengths, with one source claiming 20 cm.
+Semiconductor lasers can reach some 100 m, but small, inexpensive semiconductor lasers have shorter lengths, with one source claiming up to 20 cm, although multi-mode diodes will have even shorter coherence lengths.
 Singlemode fiber lasers with linewidths of a few kHz can have coherence lengths exceeding 100 km.
 Similar coherence lengths can be reached with optical frequency combs due to the narrow linewidth of each tooth.
 Non-zero visibility is present only for short intervals of pulses repeated after cavity length distances up to this long coherence length.

 Other light sources

 Tolansky's An introduction to Interferometry has a chapter on sources which quotes a line width of around 0.052 angstroms for each of the Sodium D lines in an uncooled low-pressure sodium lamp, corresponding to a coherence length of around 67 mm for each line by itself.
 Cooling the low pressure sodium discharge to liquid nitrogen temperatures increases the individual D line coherence length by a factor of 6.
 A very narrow-band interference filter would be required to isolate an individual D line.